Chart Color Schemes

 Ferntree Gully - North performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-There are seven schools operating within Ferntree Gully - North, educating approximately 1,628 students.
-These schools demonstrate typical Australian school conditions (ICSEA: 1029) with balanced educational opportunities, including four primary, one secondary, and two K-12 schools.
+Seven schools operate within Ferntree Gully - North, educating approximately 1,628 students as of the latest data.
+The area's ICSEA score is 1029, indicating typical Australian school conditions with balanced educational opportunities.
+These schools include four primary, one secondary, and two K-12 institutions.

 Frequently Asked Questions - Education